MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Used two different kinds of gamma corundum (a commercially available Alumina and a combustion product ISAS).
 Used the KBr pellet method.
 Indices available on Table A1.
 0.3-0.4 um utilized the ISAS column, 0.5,0.6,0.7,0.8,0.9,1.0,2.0,...,10.0,10.1,...150 um utilized the Alumina Column.

 Still a mystery where the other wavelength data comes from (the in between wavelengths, for example, between 1-2 um).
-It can be assumed that this was either an extrapolation, or a plot dither of Figure 7.
+It can be assumed that this was either an extrapolation, or a plot digitizer of Figure 7.
 --------------

 Exoplanet/Brown Dwarf Papers: